masagrator/AojashinNX-EN/README.md

 It should work with any emulator, but for installation process seek help in emulators help sections or support (like dedicated Discords)

 # Compiling scenario files
+This section is only for people who want to use this repo as base for their translation or introduce changes.

 Requirements:
 - Windows 7+
 - Python 3.10+